-Excerpt from The Mississippi Coast 2005
+Excerpt The Mississippi Coast 2005

 When Hurricane Katrina hit the Gulf Coast, most of what we heard about in New York was the damage done in New Orleans.
 New Orleans got the headlines but Katrina affected the coastal areas of three states; Louisiana, Mississippi and Alabama.
 Requests went out from those states for help and one of those requests, Mississippi’s, found its way the New York City Department of Buildings.
 Our Commissioner agreed to send ten of us with five SUVs and whatever equipment was needed to help with structural assessment.